HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/grenade_box.md

 # Location & Spawning

-Grenade Boxes only spawn inside the [Warehouses](/buildings/warehouse) on the map, and have a 10 percent chance to replace any normal [Box](/obstacles/box) inside the Warehouse.
+Grenade Boxes only spawn inside the [Warehouses](/buildings/warehouse) on the map, and have a 10% chance to replace any normal [Box](/obstacles/box) inside the Warehouse.

 # Loot & More